Jayeshparsnani/CamundaSetup/README.md

 2. Run the broker from the config folder of zeebe.
 3. Run the operate from the config folder of operate.
 4. Run the tasklist from the config folder of tasklist. -- You can run this only if you have some task in your application.

+Once all the servers are up:
+Download the bpmn file from the repo -> Open it in modeler -> You'll see rocket symbol, click it and select self-managed and put cluster endpoints as http://localhost:26500 -> Hit deploy.
+Now,go to localhost:8082 -> your username and password will be both demo -> Go to processes and you will be able to see your process in completed selection.